 Another thing which sets Little Petra apart from the main Petra site is the lighting in the canyon.

-Unlike at the main, the orientation of Little Petra prevents much sunlight from entering the canyon, hence the name, Siq Al-Barid, which means Cold Canyon.
+Unlike at the main Petra site, the orientation of Little Petra prevents much sunlight from entering the canyon, hence the name, Siq Al-Barid, which means Cold Canyon.

 Visiting Little Petra with Egypt Tours Plus

-While most of our Jordan Tour Packages include a visit to Petra, very few actually include a visit to Little Petra.
+While most of our tours include a visit to Petra, very few actually include a visit to Little Petra.
 This is almost entirely due to the fact that the main Petra site is a lot bigger, and there is more to see than there is at Little Petra.

 Many of the people, who do visit Little Petra, visit after or just before they visit the main site.
 However, some travelers chose to visit only Little Petra because it is always far less crowded, and it is free.